 The first step is always to educate yourself.
-Now that so many colleges are offering data science programs (including my own Northwestern), there’s never been a better time than now to start learning how it all works.
-In addition, conferences like Strata + Hadoop World feature extensive tutorial tracks on everything from machine learning, big data technologies, and data science for good.
-Personally, I try not to miss an opportunity to learn new things – these days I attend several conferences every year simply because they interest me.
+Now that so many colleges are offering data science programs there’s never been a better time than now to start learning how it all works.
 The key is staying connected with people who do similar work – Twitter (and other online forums) are great for that!
 And of course, one of your best resources will be those already working in your field: once you have a job offer or some experience under your belt, go out of your way to meet others doing what you want to do.
 There are few greater resources than real-life mentors.
 Don’t hesitate to reach out when starting out – most experts are happy to talk if you just ask them!
 With our world becoming increasingly digitized, more opportunities exist today than ever before for people interested in pursuing careers in analytics and data science.
-If there’s something specific that interests you (say security analytics or sports analytics), check out companies within those industries and see if they’re hiring.

 One of the best places for staying up-to-date on job openings is Linkedin.
-The company has taken significant strides in recent years to foster its community of professionals, including developing some really interesting career features.
-One feature that I’ve used is their Who’s Viewed Your Profile tool, which shows you who from your network has viewed your profile—even if they haven’t connected with you yet.
-Another fun one is their introduction feature that allows anyone looking at your profile (or vice versa) to send an introduction request.
 You can also search by location, industry, or title to find great contacts near you or that match jobs you want.
-For example, if you are interested in working as a data scientist but don’t have any experience yet, look through people’s profiles who have similar titles and reach out to them directly.
+If you are interested in working as a data scientist but don’t have any experience yet, look through people’s profiles who have similar titles and reach out to them directly.
 They might be able to offer advice about getting into analytics or share any tips they have about landing a job.
 If it sounds like a cold call, don’t worry: LinkedIn makes it easy for users to connect without being creepy or overbearing.
 It’s not just about collecting business cards: In addition to networking events where you’ll likely collect plenty of business cards, consider reaching out via email after meeting someone at an event.
 This can make it easier to follow up later down the road when you’re ready for your next move in your career path.